ananogal1/ASCVD-metabolite-panel/README.md

 Specifically, it contains the following files:
-1. Script used to QC the metabolites data: _QC_metabolites_
-2. Script used to pre-process the data, tune the hyperparameters and assess variable importance in the built random forest models: _RandomForest.R_
+1. Script used to pre-process the data, tune the hyperparameters and assess variable importance in the built random forest models: _RandomForest.R_
-3. Table containing the demographics characteristics from the different cohorts used -->
+2. Table containing the demographics characteristics from the different cohorts used: _demographic_table.xlsx_
-4. Table containing the metabolites IDs used to run the pathway enrichment analysis with Ingenuity Pathway Analysis (IPA) (QIAGEN Inc.): _IPA_metabolites.xlsx_
+3. Table containing the metabolites IDs used to run the pathway enrichment analysis with Ingenuity Pathway Analysis (IPA) (QIAGEN Inc.): _IPA_metabolites.xlsx_
-5. File containing the analysis setting used to run IPA: _IPA_analysis_settings.pdf_
+4. File containing the analysis setting used to run IPA: _IPA_analysis_settings.pdf_

 Data availability: